BlueRiverInteractive/robovm-ios-bindings/README.md

 ```
 This method is an instance method (`-`), it’s selector/name is `loadRequest:`, it has one parameter `GADRequest request` and the return type is `void`.

-In RoboVM we can bind this method like so:
+In RoboVM we can bind this method like this:
 ```Java
 @Method(selector = "loadRequest:")
 public native void loadRequest(GADRequest request);